 - The Restaurant / Aune Main Dining which is named after the Norwegian polar expedition supplier Tinus Aune (dining room with large floor-ceiling windows, buffet station in the middle and outdoor seating area)

 - The Bistro / Fredheim is an informal social meeting place which is named after 1900s hunting station located on Svalbard (offers light snacks and drinks; has a separate buffet dining area).

-- Lindstrom speciality restaurant which is named after the favourite chef of Norwegian polar heroes, Adolf Lindstrom.
+- Lindstrom specialty restaurant which is named after the favorite chef of Norwegian polar heroes, Adolf Lindstrom.

 Shipboard entertainment options - Fun and Sport

 MV Fridtjof Nansen features innovative Scandinavian design, large observation platforms (on several decks), pool deck with infinity pools, Jacuzzis and bars.